slavingia/va/README.md

-Tools I have written to do my work more effectively at the VA.
+Tools I have written to do stuff more effectively at the VA.
 Code exists to make humans more efficient; not to replace them.
 All code leads to human review.
 Feedback appreciated!

 ## Org Charts